matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/response-header-tyk-oas.md

 The API-level and endpoint-level response header transforms have a common configuration but are configured in different sections of the API definition.

 #### API-level transform
-To append headers to, or delete headers from, all responses from your API (i.e. for all endpoints) you must add a new `transformResponseHeaders` object to the `middleware.global` section of the Tyk OAS Extension (`x-tyk-api-gateway`) in your Tyk OAS API Definition.
+To append headers to, or delete headers from, responses from all endpoints defined for your API you must add a new `transformResponseHeaders` object to the `middleware.global` section of the Tyk OAS Extension (`x-tyk-api-gateway`) in your Tyk OAS API Definition.

 You only need to enable the middleware (set `enabled:true`) and then configure the details of headers to `add` and those to `remove`.